pieroproietti/penguins-eggs-book/chapter-1.md

-penguins-eggs Linux spearheads a transformative revolution in the realm of system installation with the incorporation of its TUI (Text-based User Interface) GUI (Graphical User Interface) installer, setting a new standard of versatility and accessibility within the landscape of Linux distributions.
+penguins-eggs Linux spearheads a transformative revolution in the realm of system installation with the incorporation of its TUI (Text-based User Interface), setting a new standard of versatility and accessibility within the landscape of Linux distributions.
 The integration of these installation mechanisms underscores Penguins Eggs Linux's unwavering commitment to accommodating diverse user needs